jhauga/documentation-sequential-links/README.md

 </details>

-<strong>NOTE</strong> - when the links reached the end of a section the `scrollTo` method
+<strong>NOTE</strong> - when the links reached the end of a section, or a manual click
-was sort of an alert to manually click the next\/previous section.
-Several manual clicks had to be done.
+had to be done, an alert line was logged to the console.
+Below is a rendering of where this might occur.

 ![example of end of section](/_test_img/screen_for_manual_click.jpg)